Vietnam.vn - Nền tảng quảng bá Việt Nam

 5.jpg

-Although the virus that causes fibromyxoma is not transmitted to humans, experts warn of an indirect danger.
-Infected deer can carry ticks, which in turn are vectors for Lyme disease, a serious disease that can be transmitted to humans.
+Although the virus that causes fibromatosis is not transmitted to humans, experts warn of an indirect danger.
+Infected deer can carry ticks, which in turn can transmit Lyme disease – a serious illness that can be transmitted to humans.

 4.jpg

-So why do strange diseases in wild animals seem to be on the rise?
+So why do strange diseases in wildlife seem to be on the rise?
 Scientists believe climate change is one of the underlying causes.

 1.jpg

-Global warming has created ideal conditions for disease-carrying insects like mosquitoes and ticks to thrive and expand their range, explains Omer Awan, MD, of the University of Maryland School of Medicine.
-"Diseases that were previously absent in one area are now endemic," he says.
-Lyme disease, for example, is increasingly appearing in more northern regions like southern Canada and the US state of Maine.
+Dr. Omer Awan of the University of Maryland School of Medicine explains that global warming has created ideal conditions for disease-carrying insects like mosquitoes and ticks to thrive and expand their range.
+“Diseases that were previously absent in one area are now endemic,” he says.
+Lyme disease, for example, is slowly appearing in more northern regions like southern Canada and the US state of Maine.

 2-9186.jpg

-The explosion of social media has also contributed to increased awareness.
+The rise of social media has also contributed to increased awareness.
 People can easily record and share unusual images, making discussions on the subject more common.

 3.jpg